NQCD/NQCDynamics.jl/docs/src/getting_started.md

 ### Models

-The next ingredient required to set up the simulation is the `Model`.
-These are how we tell the simulation about the potentials in which the system evolves.
+The next ingredient required to set up the simulation is the `Model`, i.e., the potentials in which the system evolves.
 These `Model`s are provided by [NonadiabaticModels.jl](@ref), which is a convenient infrastructure for defining different kinds of models for adiabatic and nonadiabatic dynamics.
+These models can range from simple analytic potentials all the way up to multi-dimensional ab-initio potentials.
+Refer to the [NonadiabaticModels.jl](@ref) page for information on the available models and a description of how to implement further models.

-But for now we can look at an `AdiabaticModel` which provides a simple harmonic potential energy function.
+For now we can look at an `AdiabaticModel` which provides a simple harmonic potential energy function.

 ```@repl started